 Wisdom says: ‘Turn and see.’
 The praxis of turning is called metanoia.
-It turns the nous right round so that it awakens to illumined theoria of God in the heart.
+It turns the nous right round so that awareness turns and awakens to illumined theoria, vision of God through God in God, in the heart.
 It steps back from oblivious perception into spiritual insight.
 It restores remembrance of God by awakening the ‘eye’ of the heart.
-Turning, then, initiates the praxis of theoria, the practice of single-eyed seeing, which sees the wholeness of things in God and the completeness of God in everything.
+Turning initiates the praxis of theoria, the practice of single-eyed seeing, which sees the wholeness of things in God and the completeness of God in everything.

-It is recognition that is the foundation of the remembrance of God, not ephemeral experience.
-Patristic wisdom trusts the Name that saves, not our subjective self-obsessions.
-Nevertheless, awakening to God in uncreated light is living, personal experience, not mental abstraction.
-Experience, peira, for Patristic wisdom, is neither reifying objectification nor subjective self-obsession.
-Theosis, called glorification by the Bible, is the experience of deep God-centred love, and love’s glory is ineffable.
+It is turned recognition that sustains the remembrance of God, not ephemeral experiences.
+Patristic wisdom trusts the saving Name to save, releasing our subjective self-obsessions.
+On the other hand, awakening to God in uncreated light is personal, direct and immediate, not mental abstraction.
+Experience, peira, for Hesychast wisdom, is neither reifying objectification not subjective fantasy.
+Theosis, deification, is called glorification in Scripture, is the experience of God-centred love and love’s glory is ineffable.